Skip to main content

 How to use Confluence for knowledge management

-• Plan out the content for your knowledge base: Before you start with Confluence, you should hone in on the audience.
+Before you start with Confluence, you should hone in on the audience.
 Who is your content for?
-Your audience could target new starters only or existing employees.
+Your audience could target company employees or external customers.
 Figuring this out helps you map out what content you need and from whom.

-• Share and manage your knowledge: Add users and set permissions across the spaces you’ve created in Confluence; you can also invite users through integrated platforms like Slack or Trello.
-By making your knowledge visible to all team members, you’re encouraging a more transparent, communicative working environment.
+Add users and set user permissions across the spaces you’ve created in Confluence.
+You can also invite users through integrated platforms like Slack or Trello.
+By making your knowledge visible to all team members, you encourage a more transparent, communicative working environment.

-• Measure user engagement: There are plenty of ways to measure user engagement through the Confluence app marketplace.
-One way to measure activity is by integrating Google Analytics with Confluence.
-This integration helps you monitor page views, page activity, and site searches, helping you quickly identify pages that aren’t used and roll out improvements where needed.
+It’s important to know whether users are actually engaging with your pages.
+One way to measure activity is by using Confluence Analytics.
+This helps you monitor page views, page activity, and site searches, helping you quickly identify pages that aren’t utilised and roll out improvements where needed.

 Introducing knowledge management can be met with resistance - in some cases, you’ll be asking employees to change their way of thinking and working.
 But sharing internal knowledge is essential.
 It helps you boost team productivity, improve innovation, and encourage effortless employee training and development.

 And guess what, it can even help you save money!
-By leveraging knowledge management, you cut down on training and development costs.
+Knowledge management done well can cut down on training and development costs.
 So, take the time to harness this new environment and embrace knowledge-sharing processes because it may well transform how you compete in your respective markets.

 Our apps transform user experiences in Confluence